FAQ’S

 -

 Patients are welcome to schedule additional imaging at any time with us to monitor areas of concern, whether for their peace of mind or at the recommendation of their healthcare provider.
-The radiologist will also recommend a follow-up on your report if if he feels it’s necessary.
+The radiologist will also recommend a follow-up on your report if he feels it’s necessary.

 Important Note: